 How often do teammates need to check in or provide updates

-Expectations for communication (in terms of tone, language)
+Expectations for communication (in terms of tone, language, etc.)

-In short, you need an explicit internal communications strategy which details these points and more.
-Having an established strategy makes it easier to onboard new talent and seamlessly integrate new talent into your processes.
+In short, you need an explicit internal communications strategy that details these points and more.
+An established strategy makes it easier to onboard new talent and seamlessly integrate it into your processes.

 Collaboration is about getting stuff done, not just chatting or checking in endlessly.

-Workers (freelancers especially) should be given a sense of autonomy and not feel pressure to constantly communicate.
-Doing so is not only a mental burden but also a net negative on their creativity.
+Team members should be given a sense of autonomy rather than feel pressured to communicate constantly.
+Doing so is not only a mental burden but also a net negative drain on their time and creativity.

 Teamwork allows users to change their status within the platform for times when they need to step away or otherwise focus deeply.
 This is a prime example of giving people control of their schedules without completely shutting themselves off from their teams.

 Tip 3: Integrate collaboration into your company culture

 If you want to boost morale, allow your team to talk openly and get to know each other.
 From encouraging diversity to supporting your teammates in their personal lives, collaboration and communication are signs of healthy company culture.
 Good communication is the foundation of collaboration — and it's up to team leaders to improve communication and make it a part of your company culture.

 Tip 4: Put the right tools in place (Teamwork)